matthewskills/stationsiteAPI/README.md

-# stationsiteAPI
+# stationsiteAPI (WIP)
 a RESTful API using express and sqlite3.

+The stationsite API stores a database of radio stations with attached radio schedules, presenters and music logs.

-ISC License
+### ISC License

 Copyright (c) 2021, Matthew Troughear